 Free and open to all, the Abbotsford Estate has a diverse mix of habitat, supporting a richness of species, from orchids and butterflies on the Haugh to badgers and bats in the woodland.
 Relax and enjoy a walk around the Abbotsford estate with our way-marked paths through Scott’s woodlands or along the banks of the River Tweed.
 You may even be lucky enough to encounter some of our more shy residents including otters in the River Tweed and red squirrels in the woodland; do let us know if you see them.
 Throughout the spring and summer the estate is full of bird song with goldfinch, nuthatch, chiff-chaff and swallows to name just a few.
 You might also hear the woodpeckers and tawny owls!
 Special mention though, should be reserved for the trees that have inhabited the Abbotsford estate since Sir Walter Scott’s time at Abbotsford.

-Please note that work is currently being carried out in area 1a and 1b, leading to a temporary footpath diversion of Melrose Path 11 via the Borders Abbey Way and no access to this area until June.
-All laybys along the B6360 are closed until end of April, as is the Stables car parking.
+Please note that work is currently being carried out in area 1a and 1b, leading to a temporary footpath diversion of Melrose Path 11 via the Borders Abbey Way and no access to this area until July.

 The Abbotsford Trust is responsibe for extending Scott's legacy of this beautiful designed landscape for the next 200 years and has thus recently begun a major restoration of Sir Walter Scott's woodlands and paths.
 The programme is funded by WIAT (Woodlands In And Around Towns) and a private fundation.